bigchaindb/BEPs/2/README.md

 TBD: Embed Muawia work here https://github.com/bigchaindb/bigchaindb/tree/master/proposals

 ### Copyright Waiver
-All Specifications MUST be in public domain.
-The only two exceptions are 1/C4 and 2/COSS, licensed under GPL.
+Except for 1/C4 and 2/COSS, all Specifications MUST be released to the public domain.
+The following waiver SHOULD be used:
+> To the extent possible under law, the person who associated CC0 with this work has waived all copyright and related or neighboring rights to this work.

 ## COSS Lifecycle
 Every specification has an independent lifecycle that documents clearly its current status.